World Freshwater Angling Championships

+The 69th World Freshwater Coarse Angling Championships was held in Mequinenza-Fayón, at the Ribarroja Dam, on the river Ebro, Spain on 9-10th September 2023. and the team event won by Serbia, for a second consecutive year, with England in second place, and France in third.
+The individual world championship winner was Esteve Martinez, with James Dent and Sean Ashby of England in second and third place.

+The 70th World Championships was held at Béthune, France on 21–22 September 2024.
+First-time world champions were Croatia, with Italy in second place and France in third.
+The individual world championship winner was László Csillag of Hungary.

+The 71st World Championships was held at Modrac Lake, Lukavac, Bosnia and Herzegovina on 6-7 September 202.
+The winners were Italy, with last years winners Croatiain second place, and France once again third.
+The individual world championship winner was Nagy András, again from Hungary.

 Brief history

 The inaugural world championship was held in West Germany in 1954 and won by team England, with the first individual title going to Gino Vigarani of Italy.

 In 1992, Dave Wesson, an Australian, became the only non-European to win the title.
 The 2020 World Freshwater Angling Championships was cancelled due to the COVID-19 pandemic but resumed in 2021.
 The host nation have been team champions on 15 occasions, with the strongest nation at home being Italy who have won on their own waters 6 times, the others were Belgium 2, France, Luxembourg, Romania, East Germany, West Germany, England, Spain.
 The host nation has produced a home grown individual world champion from just 9 events of the 67 fished (one in seven).

 For a video history of this major angling event, see External links at the bottom of this page.